 Although your child will read a lot at school, reading at home is just as important.
 There are plenty of easy ways to integrate reading into your child's everyday life.
-Here is a powerpoint created by the Chandler reading specialists about the building blocks of reading and how to support your child's literacy: How can parents support their child's literacy?
+Here is a presentation created by the Chandler reading specialists about the building blocks of reading and how to support your child's literacy: How can parents support their child's literacy?

 This is a great resource for parents: Put Reading First: Helping your child learn to read